Dylanve151/docker-runelite/README.md

 DISPLAY = (By default :20) Doesn't do mutch.
 This is just so the variable is set in the docker terminal.

 ## Issues that I know:
-Sometimes doesnt boot.
+###Sometimes doesnt boot:

 Just start it again.

-cant login on runelite client.
+###cant login on runelite client:

 Just open the docker console and install a web browser.
 ```
 apt-get update && apt-get install -y firefox-esr && firefox-esr
 ```